wicked-rainman/DAPL/docs/README.md

 3.  cd into $HOME/DAPL/src

 4. As root, run ./Configure to make sure system dependancies are present (Openssl-dev, clang, graphviz, detox, dos2unix and the perl script msgconvert).
-Clang and graphviz are critical, all the other dependancies are only needed for any E-mail processing.
+Clang and graphviz are critical, the other dependancies are only needed for any E-mail processing.

 5.  exit root and as a user run make.